-Welcome!
 This site will help students and parents learn more about the BEST BOOKS CHALLENGE, sponsored by the Granite School District Elementary Libraries.
-It is an extra-curricular program, but all students are welcome to participate!
+It is an extra-curricular program, and all 4th-6th grade students in elementary schools are invited to participate!

 This is also the place for librarians, teachers, reading specialists, and other school personnel to find answers to questions and access to sign-up sheets, materials, forms, and other information and resources you may need.

-- Writer Andrea Davis Pinkney said "Kids read for the same reasons that adults read.
+Writer Andrea Davis Pinkney said "Kids read for the same reasons that adults read.
 They want to have fun, laugh, have adventures, escape, meet new characters, and learn more about the world . . . my focus is to inspire joy, power, and the love of reading."
-The focus in program is to do the same.
+The focus of this program is to do the same.

-- Students will make choices about their reading; even with a list to follow, there are many options which empowers them to read as they choose (a great motivator for encouraging readers).
+Students will make choices about their reading; even with a challenge topic to follow, there are many options which empowers them to read as they choose (a great motivator for encouraging readers).

-- Everyone stays more current with contemporary children's literature
+Everyone stays more current with contemporary children's literature, recent prize winners, etc.